omersha/omersha.github.io/_posts/2016-11-15-the-roots-of-no-evil.md

 Continuing with the idea of geometrical approximation, the next natural step is to go from linear functions to quadratic functions.
-This requires maintaining 3 points, and not just 2 - which may seem a bit awkward in the context of root- finding, but is the default anyway when doing optimization.
+This requires maintaining 3 points, and not just 2 - which may seem a bit awkward in the context of root- finding, but is the default anyway when using bracketing for optimization.
 </p></div>

 <div><p>